fabiommendes/craftinginterpreters/book/parsing-expressions.md

 It's easier than you think, partially because we front-loaded a lot of the hard work in the [last chapter][].
 You already know your way around a formal grammar.
-You're familiar with syntax trees, and we have some Java classes to represent them.
+You're familiar with syntax trees, and we have some Python classes to represent them.
 The only remaining piece is parsing -- transmogrifying a sequence of tokens into one of those syntax trees.